DL02926/CTFd-Deployment-With-uWSGI-NGINX/README.md

 $ sudo apt-get -y install mysql-server
 ```

 Then I set a superuser in mysql so that CTFd would be using that, not root.
 You can view MySQL's syntax for this. https://dev.mysql.com/doc/refman/5.7/en/dynindex-statement.html.
-I only set the superuser to for localhost.
+I only set the superuser for localhost.
 Now you should be ready to move on!

 #####  Installing and Configuring Everything